 Dates and Deadlines

-Proposals will be accepted from March 1, 2018 – May 31, 2018.
+Proposals for 2020 are now open.
+Proposals for 2020 will be accepted from February 16, 2020 – May 31, 2020.
 The Pangolin Consortium will acknowledge receipt of your application by email, within two weeks of receipt.
-Decisions will be made by July and funding will become available in August 2018.
+Decisions will be made by July and funding will become available in August 2020.

 The Pangolin Consortium will consider research that involves both in-situ and ex-situ efforts that contribute to sustainability of the species.